 - The member’s liability to salary ratio exceeds the agency’s CSS or PSS liability to salary ratio.

-The Branch monitors employer contributions to ensure that payments are in line with the actuarially calculated rates.
-If there are variations from the calculated rates, the Branch will inform the relevant agency of the variation and discuss options for addressing the variation.
+Employer contributions are monitored to ensure that payments are in line with the actuarially calculated rates.
+If there are variations from the calculated rates, the relevant agency will be informed of the variation and options for addressing the variation can be discussed.